Sonic Wings Special

-is a 1996 vertical-scrolling shooter that combines the features in Sonic Wings, Sonic Wings 2, and Sonic Wings 3.
-It was ported to arcade as Sonic Wings Limited (Aero Fighters Special in North America).
-It runs on a Sony ZN-1 JAMMA board.
+is a 1996 vertically scrolling shooter video game developed by Video System and published by MediaQuest for the PlayStation and Sega Saturn.
+It is the fourth installment in the Aero Fighters series.
+It was ported to arcades as Sonic Wings Limited (Aero Fighters Special in North America).

 Gameplay

 Fighters

 There are 7 teams, 14 pilots, and 26 fighters in this game, with each team consisting of 2 members, and a choice of 2 fighters per pilot, except the secret team, which has 1 fighter per pilot.

 Once a player has chosen a team, the other player can only choose a pilot and fighter of the respective team.